jbeuckm/BitcoinExchangeRateWidget/README.md

 Install various modules and components:
 `npm install`
 `bower install`

+Generate the "default" image by taking a screen cap of the widget:
+`./phantom_screenshot.js`

 Copy the bower component dependencies into the source folder:
 `grunt bowercopy`